As work becomes more digitalized businesses around the world are looking for more advanced ways to achieve operational excellence.

 Process mining and task mining are two technologies that get mentioned very often when it comes to improving business processes and tasks.
 In fact, many companies use them together in order to achieve complete discovery and analysis of knowledge work processes.
 This trend can also be observed from large process mining vendors as they’re actively broadening their portfolio of services with task mining capabilities.
 With the similarities being mentioned, the techniques and underlying methods they use are different and are worth being mentioned.

 One of the main differences between process and task mining is where they get the data from.
-In the case of process mining, it uses the log data generated by systems and technologies, e.g., enterprise resource planning systems.
+In the case of process mining software, it uses the log data generated by systems and technologies, e.g., enterprise resource planning systems.
 On the other hand, task mining gets the data from people’s actual use of all the whitelisted systems and applications.

 Another key difference is, of course, the level of granularity.
 Process mining helps to record every major step in the process that event logs produce the data for.
 For example, in the Accounts Payable process the steps could be:

-- Invoice is received,
+- The invoice is received,

-- Invoice is reviewed,
+- The invoice is reviewed,

-- Invoice is approved,
+- The invoice is approved,

 - The amount is paid to suppliers.